adriansinger87/adriansinger87.github.io/2_about.md

     <div class="col s12 m9 l10">
     I work since July 2015 as scientific staff at the <a target="_blank" href="https://www.iwu.fraunhofer.de/">Fraunhofer-Institute for forming technology and tooling machines</a>.
     My main job is managing software projects in the factory domain for research or industrial applications.
-    I also develop applications and software-architectures in small teams.
-    At some point my projects find their way to the open source community.
+    I also develop applications and software architectures in small teams.
+Sometimes my projects find their way to the open source community.
     </div>
 </div>